 - LG&E customers in Jefferson County could be eligible for up to $1,000 in aid if they have a past due amount on their LG&E bill as a result of an economic hardship related to COVID-19, and if those past due bills occurred between March 16, 2020 and March 31, 2021.
 To determine eligibility, click here.

 - Click here for information about a new platform to help navigate government benefits.

 - If you would like to support our COVID-19 response efforts, please consider making a donation here.
 This allows us to use your gift to meet the greatest need.
 Every $1 donated helps provide 3 meals.

 - Volunteers are needed for various projects at Dare to Care’s warehouse.
-We have limited volunteer shifts to 10 volunteers at a time and adjusted our usual volunteer model in response to the COVID-19 outbreak.
+We have adjusted our usual volunteer model in response to the COVID-19 outbreak.
 All volunteers must be at least age 14.
 Click here to sign up.

 - Our partner agencies are operational and some need additional volunteer support.
 These sites schedule their own volunteers, so you will need to communicate with them directly.
 Follow this link to find a site near you.
 Many of our partners are experiencing a high volume of calls, so please be prepared to share the following information: email address, phone number, availability, and what type of support you can provide (food distribution, transportation/delivery, or as-needed support).

 - If Dare to Care has helped you during COVID-19, please consider sharing your story to inspire others to get involved or to get the help they need.
 Click here to share your story.